 About Outfest Fusion

 Spotlighting the diversity of the LGBTQ community, Outfest Fusion LGBTQ People of Color Film Festival highlights films and offers classes and seminars on filmmaking to ensure all voices are represented in our community.
-Look for the 2020 Outfest Fusion program announcement in February 2020.
+For Fusion 2020 Tickets visit https://outfest.org/fusion2020/

 Outfest Fusion is a celebration of the rich heritage of the LGBTQ individuals that populate greater Los Angeles.
 The films and TV shows that screen at Fusion showcase the stories of queer communities of color, including African, African American, Asian diaspora and Latinx perspectives as well as many other cultural identities.
 The festival enables Lesbian, Gay, Bi, Trans and Genderqueer people of color to see themselves on the big screen, often for the very first time – a powerful and validating experience that underscores the universality of our lived experiences.